CWRU-EECS301-Sum17/syllabus/Lectures/Lecture13/Slides/PITCHME.md

 * Clock Constraints must be provided
 * All registered signals reference a Clock
 * Quartus can derive signal constraints automatically from the Clock constraint
+* Most signals in the system will be derived

 ---?image=https://raw.githubusercontent.com/CWRU-EECS301-Sum17/syllabus/master/Lectures/Lecture13/Slides/images/Clock_Constraint_Example.png&size=auto 90%